 Budget: Pickled Tea Hostel

-The dorm room was very comfortable – no shoes in the room so the floor was kept clean, there was air-conditioning to hide from the heat, built in bunk beds that don’t shake if the person on top is fidgety and a light and your own sockets right next to your head.
+The dorm room was very comfortable – no shoes in the room so the floor was kept clean, there was air-conditioning to hide from the heat, built in bunk beds that don’t shake if the person on top is fidgety, and your own power sockets and light switch right next to your head.
 What I also appreciated was that the beds were laid out to maximise privacy – it wasn’t a capsule but it was arranged such that I wouldn’t be staring at other people’s beds while lying down.
 I’d rate this as one of the top hostel rooms I’ve stayed in, ever.

 The shared bathroom had 4 cubicles, each with its own toilet and shower.
 The one thing I didn’t like is that there’s no shower curtain, so you’re kinda just showering right next to the toilet and it can get wet/splashy.
 What was awesome was that the set up was a rain shower of sorts, and one of my travel mates who’s been around Myanmar said this was probably the best water pressure she’s had in the country.

 Also remarkable is the included breakfast – no bread and cornflakes here, it’s a very local menu of 4-5 items that you can usually find in the street market, so if you are a bit nervous about street food, this is an easy way to ease into it.